 - Large Ham: Most of the songs on the album thrive on this, as do the music videos:

 - DJ: Bowie in a pink suit, breaking down in a D.J. studio.

 - Boys Keep Swinging: Two minutes of Bowie gyrating his hips, one minute of his backup singers showing off on the catwalk and revealing themselves to be Bowie in drag.

 - Look Back in Anger: Bowie paints a self-portrait, which becomes progressively more and more detailed while his face decays.

-- Lighter and Softer: By far the most accessible and pop-oriented of the trilogy.
+- Lighter and Softer: By far the most accessible and pop-oriented of the Berlin Trilogy.